Making the Home Environment Safe

 __ Make certain railings, gates, and fences are secure and in good repair.

-__ If you have a fireplace, wood burning stove, or other heat source, place barriers
+__ Place barriers around a fireplace, wood burning stove, or other heat source.
+This

 __ Have chimneys and stovepipes inspected and cleaned regularly.

-and weed killers are secured and in their original containers in the garage, utility
+__ Make sure that hazardous items are secured and in their original containers in

-__ Make certain bathrooms and bedrooms can be unlocked from the outside.
+__ Make sure that bathrooms and bedrooms can be unlocked from the outside.

-__ Make sure the home has at least 2 unobstructed exits in case of fire or other emergency.
+__ Make sure the home has at least 2 unblocked exits in case of fire or other emergency.

 __ Check all electrical cords to make sure they are not cracked or frayed.

-__ Make certain outlets or extension cords are not overloaded.
+__ Make sure outlets or extension cords are not overloaded.

 Never plug them into an extension cord.
-Do not place them near drapes or furnishings.
+Don't place them near drapes or furnishings.

-__Know the location of the gas, electricity, and water cut-off valves in your home
+__Know where the gas, electricity, and water cut-off valves are located in the home

 in case of emergency.